Other sections in Research Centres & Areas:

 Our Centre members have published in the top journals in Economics and Finance and secured research funding from a variety of bodies such as the ESRC, Leverhulme Trust, British Council and FWF.
 We also run a series of events and guest speakers throughout the year.

-Our regular events bring together leading experts and young scholars from academia and industry to promote our research, for example our recent SoFIE joint conference on Financial Econometrics and Empirical Asset Pricing attracting over 100 participants from academia and industry.
+Our events bring together leading experts and young scholars from academia and industry to promote our research.
+Our SoFIE joint conference on Financial Econometrics and Empirical Asset Pricing in 2016 and our recent Frontiers of Factor Investing Conference both attracted over 100 participants from academia and industry.
+Please visit our website for our upcoming Financial Econometrics Conference taking place on the 13th - 14th of September 2018.

 Our research activities span several topics, exploring themes such as measuring and forecasting volatility, pricing bubbles, fiscal policies, investments, banking failure risk and stability.
 Visit our publications to view the research produced by centre members and visitors.